Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Michigan offers compelling tax incentives that directly reduce capital expenditures for data center operators and clients.
-The state provides a sales and use tax exemption on qualified data center equipment, which lowers the total cost of ownership for hardware investments.
+Tax Advantage For Data Centers: Michigan provides significant tax incentives for data center operators and tenants.
+These include a sales and use tax exemption on qualified data center equipment, which directly lowers the capital expenditure required for deployments.
+A proposed exemption for facilities on redeveloped brownfield sites could offer further savings.

 Natural Disaster Risk

-Flint has a very low natural disaster risk profile, with a FEMA National Risk Index score of 9.32 as of September 2025.
-This minimizes the threat of environmental disruptions to critical infrastructure, making it an excellent choice for disaster recovery and business continuity.
-The primary risks are severe winter weather, strong winds, hail, and tornadoes.
+Flint has a very low natural disaster risk profile, with a FEMA National Risk Index score of 9.32 out of 100 as of September 2025.
+This minimizes the threat of environmental disruptions to data center operations.
+The primary risks, while minimal, include severe winter storms, strong winds, hail, and occasional tornadoes.
+The area has no significant exposure to major seismic, hurricane, or wildfire events.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business